Made with

 These structural choices become easier to evaluate when a clear and cluttered diagram are compared side by side.
 The next section shows how design quality affects readability in practice.

-A clear flowchart is easier to read and review.
-Comparing strong and weak structures makes design rules easier to apply.
+To understand how to design a flowchart effectively, it is useful to compare good and poor flowchart design examples.
+A clear flowchart is easier to read and review, and comparing strong and weak structures makes design rules easier to apply.

 A well-designed flowchart uses consistent symbols, balanced spacing, and a predictable reading path.
 Poor flowchart design often includes crossing lines, uneven alignment, inconsistent shapes, and too many colors.